jmvanel/semantic_forms/scala/forms_play/README.md

 - 30 (from Dario) : Separation of the attributes of a peer and the list of connected peers: on the left a list with the peer in question and all peers (connected) in its ecosystem and on the right a list of attributes the selected peer
 	* in the left list one should be able to click on a peer so that it becomes the selected peer and its ecosystem appears (and updating on the right with its attributes)
 - 31 write a small help page explaining the role of local database in relation with the external data downloaded
+- 32 TEST : write Selenium scenario(s)
+- 33 framework to orchestrate a series of questions to user when the data is not present in database
+- 34 datatype validation : integer, date, telephone, ...
+- 35 enforce mandatory properties
+- 36 display properties of blank nodes being objects
+- 37 datatype date : display a calendar
+- 38 RDF Vocabulary for forms, with details for each field ( see below )
+- 39 custom validation via JS
+- 40

 ..... etc etc ...